Stropitor/wincountdown-cli/README.md

 ### Option 4: Build Standalone Executable with PyInstaller

-Create a single `.exe` file that doesn't require Python:
+Create a single `.exe` file that does not require Python:

 ```bash
 pip install pyinstaller
 pyinstaller --onefile --name wincountdown wincountdown.py
 ```

 The executable will be in the `dist/` folder.
-You can:

-**Run from current directory:**
+It can be run from the current directory:

 ```cmd
 # Command Prompt
 wincountdown 5m